 We award grants and make program-related investments.
 The latter may take the form of direct loans, guarantees that provide credit support to borrowers, or linked deposits.
 (Learn more about our Social Investment Practice.)

 We accept and review inquiries for some grants on an ongoing basis.
-Other portions of our portfolio are developed through a time-limited, request-for-proposal-type process.
+There is no deadline.

 Who should apply?

 - U.S. 501(c)(3) organizations with audited financial statements that are not classified as private foundations.
 Audits must be independently prepared following Generally Accepted Accounting Principles or Government Auditing Standards.
 Financial statements prepared on a cash, modified cash, compilation or review basis do not qualify.

 - Organizations that discriminate on the basis of race, color, religion, gender, national origin, citizenship status, age, disability, sexual orientation or veteran status.

 - Organizations that require membership in certain religions or advance a particular religious faith.
 (Faith-based organizations may be eligible if they welcome and serve all members of the community regardless of religious belief.)

 - Programs operated to benefit for-profit organizations.

 - Projects that are primarily focused on direct health or social services.